GrammaticalFramework/gf-eclipse-plugin/README.md

 # The GF Eclipse Plugin

 John J. Camilleri
-Updated: 12 June 2012
+Updated: 10 July 2012

 _The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. FP7-ICT-247914 (the [MOLTO Project](http://www.molto-project.eu/))._